 Continual improvement of the BMP will be achieved by the continual evaluation of environmental management performance against environmental policies, objectives and targets for the purpose of identifying opportunities for improvement.

 The Managing Director is responsible for ensuring that a regular review of the RWEMP and specialist management plans is undertaken.

-Reviews will be recorded in the document control section of this plan.
+Revisions of this plan will be recorded in the document control section of this plan.